Chemical Abundance Ratios of Nitrogen Rich Galaxies Identified at $z\sim 6-12$: Observational Demographics and Models: Data and Sample

 \section{Data and Sample}

-This study needs galaxies with high N/O ([N/O]$> 0.3$) at $z = 6-12$ to investigate the origin of rich nitrogen in the early universe.
+This study needs galaxies with high N/O at $z = 6-12$ to investigate the origin of rich nitrogen in the early universe.
+We therefore select galaxies that have been identified as nitrogen-rich ([N/O]$>0.3$) based on rest-frame UV nitrogen emission lines.
+Specifically, we require detections of {\sc Niv]} $\lambda\lambda1483,1486$ and/or {\sc Niii]} $\lambda1750$, together with ancillary oxygen and hydrogen lines needed to derive or constrain N/O in a consistent abundance framework.
 We focus on bright objects ($M_{UV}<-19$) observed with the high- or medium-resolution gratings ($R \sim 1000 - 2700$) and PRISM ($R\sim100$) of the JWST/NIRSpec.
 These observations provide high signal-to-noise ratios, which are essential for detecting faint emission lines.
+We do not include galaxies whose nitrogen abundances are based only on rest-frame optical {\sc [Nii]} emission, such as object 10010 in \citet{2025ApJ...981..136S} and object 397 in \citet{2024ApJ...962...24S}, because {\sc [Nii]} traces a different ionization zone and requires a different ICF treatment from the UV {\sc Niv]}/{\sc Niii]} diagnostics adopted here.

 We analyze JWST/NIRSpec data of GN-z11 \citep{Bunker_2023}, GLASS\_150008, CEERS\_01019 \citep{2023ApJ...959..100I}, RXCJ2248-ID \citep{2024MNRAS.529.3301T}, A1703-zd6 \citep{2025ApJ...980..225T}, GN-z9p4 \citep{Schaerer_2024}, GHZ2 \citep{2024ApJ...972..143C}, GHZ9 \citep{2025ApJ...989...75N}, and GN-z8-LAE \citep{2025ApJ...993..194N}.
 While these sources are known for their characteristically high N/O ratios ([N/O] $> 0.3$), we perform a systematic re-evaluation of their N/O and other elemental abundance ratios to investigate their nitrogen origins.
-We define our high-$z$ galaxies that consist of a total of the 8 galaxies, and summarize our high-$z$ galaxies in Table \ref{table_taget}.
+We define our high-$z$ galaxies that consist of a total of the 9 galaxies, and summarize our high-$z$ galaxies in Table \ref{table_taget}.
 Figure \ref{fig:MUV} shows the redshift and UV magnitudes of our high-$z$ galaxies and galaxies previously observed with JWST.
 Our high-$z$ galaxies consist of galaxies that are particularly bright or gravitationally lensed.
 The reduced spectra of our galaxies are shown in Figures \ref{fig:obs_1} to \ref{fig:obs_3}.